TypicalDefender/entangleDB/learning_resources.md

-# Learning Resources for Building a Database
+# Learning Resources I've been using for building the database

 ## Overview